State Constitutions

 Preamble

-The preamble only states, “All men are born equally free and independent; therefore, all government of right originates from the people, is founded in consent, and instituted for the general good.”
+The preamble is notably brief, declaring only that “all men are born equally free and independent” and that all legitimate government originates from the people, is founded upon their consent, and is instituted for the general good.
+Although it lacks an extended discussion of social compact theory, the preamble clearly rejects inherited authority and situates sovereignty in the people themselves.

 Structure of Government

-Judicial power was established in a supreme court and lower courts.
-All justices were elected by the general court and held life-long terms on good behavior.
-The courts had the power to appoint clerks and other necessary officers.
+Judicial authority was vested in a Supreme Court and inferior courts.
+Judges were elected by the General Court and held office during good behavior, ensuring judicial independence from annual elections.
+The courts were empowered to appoint clerks and other necessary officers.

 Bill of Rights